 Parental Responsibility for ESafety

 One of the Key barriers to parents keeping children safe on line is not knowing how!
 There is a wealth of information available to parents, teachers and young people to help keep themselves safe on-line.
-Please visit PCLS Training where you can find more detailed advice and help
+It is important for all parents to learn about how children use the internet so they can carry on the discussion with their own children at home.
+Please visit PCLS Training where you can find more detailed advice and help.